ChrisTollefson/jbsh/README.md

 - [![github]][github/matt-daemon (3)] [![pypi]][pypi/matt-daemon (3)] matt-daemon (2019):
   - A Python implementation of the Node.js matt-daemon HTTP daemon.

 The original Matt Daemon was forked and developed into the [Jason Bourne shell][github/jason-bourne-shell], which was itself forked and developed into the [JSON Bourne shell][github/json-bourne-shell].
-Unfortunately, the source code for these shells is currently published without a license, and therefore may not be used by anyone other than their respective copyright holders.
+Unfortunately, the source code for these projects is currently published without a license, and therefore may not be used by anyone other than their respective copyright holders, as mentioned in [GitHub Help](<https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#choosing-the-right-license> "GitHub Help: Licensing a repository#Choosing the right license"):

+> ...without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work.

 This situation might be similar to that of the original [Bourne shell][`sh`], whose copyright may be [disputed] as part of [Unix].
 This perhaps contributed to the development of the [Bourne Again shell][`bash`] as an open-source replacement under [GNU].
-Similarly, we have developed the [JSON Bourne Again shell][`jsonbash`] to provide a licensed alternative to the earlier Jason Bourne shell and JSON Bourne shell.
+Similarly, we have developed the [JSON Bourne Again shell][`jsonbash`] to provide a licensed alternative to the Jason Bourne shell and JSON Bourne shell (and Matt Daemon) via a complete re-write, so that none of the unlicensed code remains.

 [github/matt-daemon]: <https://github.com/searls/matt-daemon> "GitHub: searls/matt-daemon"